 A game where players need to adjust to their opponents’ gameplay, it is a worldwide organization, beginning in the 1920s, it has become an official game played by both males and females competitively and recreationally.

-As an indoor game ping pong is played using a ball of 40millimeters in diameter, an indoor or outdoor table of 9ft long and a paddle is otherwise known as racket or bat made of single or dual side rubber protected laminated wood.
+As an indoor game ping pong is played using a ball of 40millimeters in diameter, an indoor or outdoor table of 9ft long, and a paddle is otherwise known as a racket or bat made of single or dual side rubber protected laminated wood.
 There are also many strokes(hits on the ball), grips ( hold on bats) that make up the ping pong game.